Highest Level of

-Even though food is produced in various places and environments, the general standards are usually very similar regarding the quality control in food industry.
-One reason for this is the global standards, such as HACCP which is the most common requirement that a food producer needs to fulfill.
+Even though food is produced in various places and environments, the general standards regarding quality control in food are usually very similar.
+One reason for this is the global standards, such as the Hazard Analysis & Critical Control Points (HACCP) framework which is one of the most common requirements that a food producer needs to comply with.

 There are several food safety and food quality control requirements that have been set by the authorities and large retailers or chains in the food industry.
-Most used and well-known is HACCP (Hazard Analysis and Critical Control Points), which was created by USDA to address food safety through the analysis and control of biological, chemical or physical hazards in food supply chain.
+The most used and well-known is HACCP (Hazard Analysis and Critical Control Points), which was created by USDA to address food safety through the analysis and control of biological, chemical, or physical hazards in the food supply chain.
 This is the first requirement that food producers come across when they start the food production business.

 Other standards that are usually required when exporting food products:

-- BRC (British Retail Consortium) – Trade association for UK retailing, also recognized as a global standard.
+- BRC (Brand Reputation through Compliance, formerly British Retail Consortium) – Trade association for UK retailing, also recognized as a global standard.

 - IFS (International Featured Standards) – A recognized standard for auditing food manufacturers.